Stucco: Composition

-The basic composition of stucco is cement, water, and sand.
+The basic composition of stucco is lime, water, and sand.

 The difference in nomenclature between stucco, plaster, and mortar is based more on use than composition.
-Until the latter part of the nineteenth century, it was common that plaster, which was used inside a building, and stucco, which was used outside, would consist of the same primary materials: lime and sand (which are also used in mortar).
+Until the latter part of the nineteenth century, it was common that mortar as well as plaster, which was used inside a building, and stucco, which was used outside, would consist of the same primary materials: lime and sand.

 Animal or plant fibers were often added for additional strength.
-In the latter nineteenth century, Portland cement was added with increasing frequency in an attempt to improve the durability of stucco.
-At the same time, traditional lime plasters were being replaced by gypsum plaster.

-Traditional stucco is made of lime, sand, and water.
-Modern stucco is made of Portland cement, sand, and water.
-Lime is added to increase the permeability and workability of modern stucco.
 Sometimes additives such as acrylics and glass fibers are added to improve the structural properties of the stucco.
 This is usually done with what is considered a one-coat stucco system, as opposed to the traditional three-coat method.

+In the latter nineteenth century, Portland cement was added with increasing frequency to cover surfaces in contact with soil or water.
+At the same time, traditional lime plasters were often being replaced by gypsum plaster.

+Lime is almost as good in balancing humidity as clay.
+It prevents moisture accumulation inside the building as well as in the wall by its excellent permeability, and is more elastic and workable than cement render.

-Lime stucco is a relatively hard material that can be broken or chipped by hand without too much difficulty.
-The lime itself is usually white; color comes from the aggregate or any added pigments.
+Lime itself is usually white; color comes from the aggregate or any added pigments.
 Lime stucco has the property of being self-healing to a limited degree because of the slight water solubility of lime (which in solution can be deposited in cracks, where it solidifies).

-Portland cement stucco is very hard and brittle and can easily crack if the base on which it is applied is not stable.
-Typically its color was gray, from the innate color of most Portland cement, but white Portland cement is also used.
+Portland cement stucco is very hard and brittle and can easily crack and separate from the surface if the base on which it is applied is not stable.
+Typically, its color was gray, from the innate color of most Portland cement, but white Portland cement is also available.
 Today's stucco manufacturers offer a very wide range of colors that can be mixed integrally in the finish coat.
 Other materials such as stone and glass chips are sometimes "dashed" onto the finish coat before drying, with the finished product commonly known as "rock dash", "pebble dash", or also as roughcast if the stones are incorporated directly into the stucco, used mainly from the early 20th through the early 21st centuries.